How to get your book published, part 3

 The main reason is falling library budgets, and an increasing proportion of that budget taken up first by journals (chiefly in STEM subjects), and then by electronic products.
 The library cake has shrunk and so has the size of the slice of the cake available to monographs.

-Ebooks have become important, making up 15% upwards of total sales.
-However, in the context of research work ebook sales act largely as a substitute for paper sales, rather than adding to them, so though they are likely to increase it’s unlikely to add to the number of overall sales.
+Ebooks have become important for monographs, constituting 25% upwards of total sales.
+(However, ebook sales act largely as a substitute for paper sales, rather than adding to them, so though they are likely to increase it’s unlikely to add to the number of overall sales.)

 So, the business of monograph publishing operates at the edge of viability, and for obvious reasons the most difficult sector for University Presses is the ‘first book’.